ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - job market/d - mock interviews.md

 ---

-Subject: Technical Interview Invitation – [Company Name]
+Technical Interview Invitation – [Company Name]

-Hi [Candidate's Name],
+Hi [CANDIDATE_NAME],

-We'd love to invite you for a technical coding interview with [Company Name]!
+We'd love to invite you for a technical coding interview with [COMPANY_NAME].

-Our team works extensively with JavaScript, React, and Express, and we’re excited to see how your skills align.
+Our team works extensively with JavaScript, React, and Express.
+For unit testing, we use Jest.

-For this particular role, we're looking for someone with solid JavaScript skills and a good understanding of TDD (experience writing tests with Jest, or similar testing frameworks is a big plus).
+This session will focus on assessing your coding skills and problem-solving abilities.
+It is expected to last about an hour.

-Do you have availability for tomorrow 9am ?
+Do you have availability for [DAY_OF_THE_WEEK] at 9am ?

 Best,
-[Your Name]
+[YOUR_NAME],
+[YOUR_ROLE],

 -->